Vancouver Physiotherapy Clinic in Mount Pleasant

 What is a Physiotherapist?

-A physiotherapist is a post-graduate professional program that takes at least 2 years on top of an undergraduate program.
-With a focus on movement patterns and techniques, they are well versed in identifying strengths and weakness and rebuilding those weaknesses.
-Northwest Rehab Group's Physiotherapists use a variety of soft tissue therapy, mobilizations, exercise rehabilitation and various other techniques to make sure you reach your goals.
+A physiotherapist is a post-graduate professional program that takes at least two years on top of an undergraduate program.
+With a unique approach and focus on movement patterns and techniques, they are well versed in identifying strengths and weaknesses and rebuilding those weaknesses.
+Northwest Rehab Group's Physiotherapists use a variety of soft tissue therapy, mobilizations, exercise rehabilitation and various other techniques to make sure you reach your goals and get back to active life.

-Physiotherapists help with musculoskeletal injuries and preventative care by manual therapy, exercise rehabilitation and education of healthy and active lifestyles.
+Physiotherapists help with musculoskeletal acute and chronic injuries and preventative care by manual therapy, exercise rehabilitation and education of healthy and active lifestyles.
 Manual therapy can include myofascial release, soft tissue therapy, mobilizations, and modalities.
-It is important to get you back to everyday activities and pre-accident status, as well as prevent injuries from occurring, and physiotherapy can help with that!.For inquires, please contact us for a consultation.
+It is important to get you back to everyday activities and pre-accident status, as well as prevent injuries from occurring, and physiotherapy can help with that!

-** We are currently taking ICBC patients for physiotherapy**
+** We are currently taking ICBC, pelvic floor physiotherapy and pediatric physio patients for physiotherapy**

 Testimonials from Our Local Main Street Physiotherapy Patients